From Ge Yu Lu to Ge Yulu

 This long essay is published in Made in China Journal (Global China Lab APS/Open Access)

-This essay presents a case study of the widely known—and at times controversial—artist Ge Yulu and his interventionist practice.
+It presents a case study of the widely known — and at times controversial — artist Ge Yulu and his interventionist practice.
 Through an account of Ge’s life and career, including his early years as a grassroots migrant artist navigating precarity in Beijing, the essay explores how radical artistic gestures are gradually tempered, and often reshaped into more palatable forms that conform to institutional aesthetics.
-At the same time, it shows how a persistent critical impulse—despite the risks of censorship, social marginalisation, and financial hardship—sustains hope and continues to provoke public engagement.
+At the same time, it shows how a persistent critical impulse — despite the risks of censorship, social marginalisation, and financial hardship — sustains hope and continues to provoke public engagement.

 Image courtesy of the artist and Beijing Commune